dm13450/dm13450.github.io/_posts/2022-01-06-Mixed-Models-Benchmarking.md

 * sex:male coefficient - 3.694
 * group variance of - 19.68751

+We notice that the variance in the intercept here is different compared to the previous to methods.
+Julia uses maximum likelihood by default whereas R and Python default to REML (Restricted Maximum Likelihood) for fitting the models.
+As the dataset only has three groups, (there are three penguin species) then these methods will start to produce different results, as we can see.
+Thanks to Phillip Alday and Reddit user PuppySteaks for pointing this out.
+For more info you can read Phillip's comment on the [differences between ML and REML](https://github.com/dm13450/dm13450.github.io/issues/9).

 We use the
 [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl)
 package to run the function 10,000 times.